Inter Milan: Club statistics and records

 Javier Zanetti made a record 858 appearances for Internazionale, including 618 in Serie A.

-Javier Zanetti holds the records for both total appearances and Serie A appearances for Inter, with 858 official games played in total and 618 in Serie A.
+Javier Zanetti holds the appearances record for Inter, with 858 games played.
 Giuseppe Meazza is Inter's all-time top goalscorer, with 284 goals in 408 games.
-Behind him, in second place, is Alessandro Altobelli with 209 goals in 466 games, and Roberto Boninsegna in third place, with 173 goals over 287 games.

-Helenio Herrera had the longest reign as Inter coach, with nine years (eight consecutive) in charge, and is the most successful coach in Inter history with three Scudetti, two European Cups, and two Intercontinental Cup wins.
-José Mourinho, who was appointed on 2 June 2008, completed his first season in Italy by winning the Serie A title and the Supercoppa Italiana; in his second season he won the first "treble" in Italian history: the Serie A, Coppa Italia and the UEFA Champions League.
+Helenio Herrera had the longest and most successful reign as Inter coach, with nine years (eight consecutive) in charge: he won three Scudetti, two European Cups, and two Intercontinental Cups.
+José Mourinho, who was appointed in 2008, won the first "treble" in Italian history: the Serie A, Coppa Italia and the UEFA Champions League in 2010.